Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps into reductive homogeneous spaces

-\textbf{The metric geometric interpretation.} Now, according to theorem~\ref{thm-coincide-even}, we can conclude by rewriting corollary~\ref{nablatsyst} in terms of the metric connection $\nablamet{}{t}$ instead of the affine connection $\nabla^t$. \begin{cory} Let us suppose now that $N=G/K$ is a (locally) $2k$-symmetric space and that $M=G/H$ is the corresponding (locally) $k$-symmetric space.
+since $\adm \pk\subset\adm \hk\subset \so(\mk)$. \end{rmk} \textbf{The metric geometric interpretation of the even minimal determined system.} Now, according to theorem~\ref{thm-coincide-even}, we can conclude by rewriting corollary~\ref{nablatsyst} in terms of the metric connection $\nablamet{}{t}$ instead of the linear connection $\nabla^t$. \begin{cory} Let us suppose now that $N=G/K$ is a (locally) $2k$-symmetric space and that $M=G/H$ is the corresponding (locally) $k$-symmetric space.
 Then the even minimal determined system $(\syst(k,\tau))$ associated to $N$ means that the geometric map $f\colon L\to N$ is horizontally holomorphic and vertically harmonic with respect to any metric connection $\nablamet{}{t}$, $0\leq t\leq 1$.
 Moreover the horizontal holomorphicity implies the flatness of $f$ and thus its freedom from vertical torsion (with respect to any connection $\nablamet{}{t}$, $0\leq t\leq 1$).
 More precisely the (last) equation $(S_k)$ of the system means

-i.e. that $f$ is strongly $\nablamet{}{t}$-vertically harmonic, so that its real part means that $f$ is vertically torsion free and its imaginary part that $f$ is vertically harmonic. \end{cory} \begin{rmk}\em In particular for $t=\frac{1}{2}$, we recover theorem~\ref{evendeterhom}.\\ Moreover, coming back to the general case (no additionnal hypothesis on the homogeneous space $N=G/K$), we see that the value $t=\frac{1}{2}$, i.e. the Levi-Civita connections, plays a special role according to theorem~\ref{the2affineconditions} and equation (\ref{sameverticaltorsion}).
-Indeed for the Levi-Civita connection, we always have $\overset{\mrm met}{T}{}^{\frac{1}{2},v}=\Phi$, so that if $f$ is flat, the strongly harmonicity and the vertical harmonicity are equivalent.\\ However, if $H/K$ is (locally) symmetric, then we have $\forall t\in [0,1]$, $\overset{\mrm met}{T}{}^{t,v}= T^{t,v}=\Phi$, and we have even more, since all the connections $\nablamet{}{t,v}$ coincides on $\ver$.
-Therefore the special role played by the Levi-Civita connection is shared, in this case, with all the other connections $\nablamet{}{t}$. \end{rmk}
+i.e. that $f$ is strongly $\nablamet{}{t}$-vertically harmonic, so that its real part means that $f$ is vertically torsion free and its imaginary part that $f$ is vertically harmonic. \end{cory} \begin{rmk}\em In particular for $t=\frac{1}{2}$, we recover theorem~\ref{evendeterhom}. \end{rmk}